U.S. predicts increase in Caspian countries' oil supplies

-As a result of trades on Tuesday June, July futures price for the U.S. crude oil WTI increased by $0.55 - to $71.99 per barrel on the New York Mercantile Exchange.
+As a result of trades on Tuesday May 11, June futures price for the U.S. crude oil WTI fall by $0.43 - to $76.37 per barrel on the New York Mercantile Exchange.

 The State Energy Information Administration is statistical agency of U.S Department of Energy established by the Congress in 1977.

 Do you have any feedback?
 Contact our journalist at: [email protected]